Here are 5 answers that could save your EMS career

 If you see a mistake or you know or should know that that a particular provider is deficient and you do and say nothing about it, then you can be held liable for the mistakes that provider makes on a call with you.

-As 2012 fades away into 2013, I challenge every EMS provider in the country to act on one question: Do I truly want to provide the best — and only the best — patient care there is to offer?
+I challenge every EMS provider in the country to act on one question: Do I truly want to provide the best — and only the best — patient care there is to offer?

 If the answer is "yes," then go forward and leave your own mark on EMS.
 If your answer is "no," I thank you for playing, but ask that you kindly step aside.